Oil prices climb on global demand, U.S. sanctions on Iran

 U.S. oil output is increasing but is unlikely to be able to fill the supply gap if U.S. sanctions are successful in blocking Iranian exports.

-U.S. energy companies last week increased the number of rigs drilling for oil by five to 863, up 100 year-on-year, General Electric Co’s (GE.N) Baker Hughes energy services firm said in a report on Friday.
+U.S. energy companies last week increased the number of rigs drilling for oil by five to 863, up 100 year-on-year, Baker Hughes energy services firm said on Friday.

 But the U.S. oil market is still tightening.

-Crude oil inventories at Cushing, Oklahoma, the delivery point for U.S. crude futures, have fallen to their lowest in 3-1/2 years, data showed last week.
+Crude inventories at Cushing, Oklahoma, the delivery point for U.S. crude futures, have fallen to their lowest in 3-1/2 years, data show.

-“Cushing is clearly screaming out for crude,” said Virendra Chauhan, oil analyst at Energy Aspects in Singapore.
+“Cushing is clearly screaming out for crude,” said Virendra Chauhan, oil analyst at consultancy Energy Aspects.

-OPEC, Russi and other producers agreed in June to a modest increase in output to dampen oil prices, which recently hit 3-1/2 year highs.
+OPEC, Russia and other producers agreed in June to a modest increase in output to dampen oil prices, which recently hit 3-1/2 year highs.

 A rise in supply will reverse some of the output cuts that OPEC and other major producers put in place in early 2017 to end several years of glut.